Skip to main content

 Program Details

-Costs include: Tuition, housing and internship placement, orientation, welcome events, airport greeting upon arrival, on-site staff support, subsidized extracurricular events, supplemental health insurance, and UA Global Study Abroad application fee.
+Costs include: Tuition, housing, internship placement, orientation, welcome and farewell events, city tour, on-site staff support, and supplemental health insurance.

-Cost does not include: Roundtrip airfare, meals, and personal expenses
+Cost does not include: Roundtrip airfare, meals, local transportation, passport, visa (if applicable), and personal expenses

-For more information, contact Anissa Dominguez, global programs coordinator.
+For more information, contact Michelle Parker, global programs advisor.

 Internship Placement